- What is TradeBench? How can I use it in my trading?

 Can I use a cell phone or tablet, such as an iPad, to use TradeBench?

-We optimize and test TradeBench for devices with a screen resolution of 1280x768 pixels or higher, which includes almost all newer tablets running Android and Apples iOS, such as the iPad Air or Mini Retina.
+We optimize and test TradeBench for devices with a screen resolution of 1280x768 pixels or higher, which includes almost all newer tablets running either Android or Apple iOS, such as the iPad, iPad Air or iPad Mini Retina.
 You can use most of the TradeBench website/tools on your cellphone or other/older tablets too, although we do not officially support it.
 There is no app to download, just open www.tradebench.com in the internet browser on your device.

 Which trading vehicles are supported?
-Stocks, futures, forex, CFDs, options, binary options?
+Stocks, futures, Forex, CFDs, options, cryptocurrencies, binary options?

-TradeBench supports stocks, futures, forex and CFDs.
-We do not support options and binary options - and as they are not frequently requested and a huge task to implement support for, we have no plans for it, although you could probably use TradeBench for directional options trades, but not for straddles, strangles, spreads, etc.
+Stocks, futures, forex, cryptocurrencies and CFDs are supported.
+We do not support options and binary options as they are not frequently requested and a huge task to implement support for, we have no plans for it, although you could probably use TradeBench for directional options trades, but not for straddles, strangles, spreads, etc.

 We have live or delayed data for most instruments, but if an instrument cannot be looked up, you can still enter it and get most of the benefits of using TradeBench.
 If an instrument cannot be looked up, our system will use your entry price instead of current (mark-to-market) price for open trades P&L calculations and - of course - your actual entry and exit prices for closed trades.
 So if there is an instrument you can't look up, just enter it anyway as it will be supported this way.